The export declaration

 It is important to know that since July 1, 2009 the exporter is obliged to submit the export document in electronic form.
 Only the so-called ATLAS procedure is accepted for conversion to electronic data.
 The export declaration is accepted if the examination of the export regulations does not lead to any objections and all required documents are available.

-Cargoboard is your reliable partner in general cargo forwarding.
+Cargoboard is your reliable partner for groupage freight.

 What is needed for an export declaration?

-• Packing list with net and gross weight and number of packages
+• Packing list with net/gross weight and package count

 • EORI number (formerly customs number) from the shipper/exporter.
-If the shipper does not yet have an EORI no. should have, he/she can apply for it using application form no. 0870 on the website http://www.zoll.de under “Forms”.
+If the shipper does not yet have an EORI no. he/she can apply for it using application form no. 0870 on the website https://www.zoll.de/EN under “Forms”.

 • Commercial invoice and packing list, which includes the following items